sonic-pi-net/sonic-pi/TRANSLATION.md

 ## Adding a new language

-Add a reference to the new language file to `app/gui/qt/SonicPi.Pro` and `app/gui/qt/SonicPi.Pro`.
+Add a reference to the new language file to `app/gui/qt/SonicPi.Pro` and `app/gui/qt/SonicPi.qrc`.

 Then run `lupdate --pro SonicPi.pro` to have the new `.ts` file created for you.

-Then edit the translation (see above).
+Finally, edit the translation with Qt Linguist (see above), commit and have it pulled.

 ## To-Do